MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-linux-smb.md

 ### Cause

 The client of SMB file share uses the NTLMSSP authentication, which requires the MD5* hashing algorithm.
 However, in FIPS mode, the MD5 algorithm is restricted because it’s not FIPS-compliant.

-*MD5 is a widely used hash function that produces a 128-bit hash value.
-However, MD5 is considered insecure for cryptographic
+MD5 is a widely used hash function that produces a 128-bit hash value.
+However, MD5 is considered insecure for cryptographic purposes.

 **How to check if FIPS mode is enabled**